Man sweating with an empty socket on a yellow background

 • Recommending pain medication.
 Your dentist may recommend taking over-the-counter pain medication.
 If necessary, they may prescribe stronger pain medication.

-Your dentist may recommend dry socket treatment at home.
+Your dentist may recommend a dry socket treatment at home.
 This could include flushing out your socket with saltwater to remove debris.
 If you need to flush the socket, your dentist may provide a special plastic syringe with a curved tip.

 Will a Dry Socket Heal on Its Own?